How to Win a Criminal Appeal

 Suppression Motion Was Improperly Denied

 Any evidence obtained through or indirectly from illegal means is not admissible in court.
 For example, evidence obtained through an unreasonable and illegal search and seizure by the police.
-If the judge fails to exclude illegally obtained evidence, we will ask the conviction to be overturned.
+If the judge fails to exclude illegally obtained evidence, you may be able to ask for the conviction to be overturned.

 Lack of Probable Cause